 Examinations are graded by multiple faculty members.
 Exam responses earning a score of 80% or above will be considered "Passing" and no Oral Examination will be required.
 Exam responses earning scores from 70%-79% will be considered "Passing" only upon successful completion of an additional Oral Examination.
-Exam responses earning scores below 70% will be considered "Failing"; students who fail the qualifying examination on the first attempt will receive feedback on gaps in mastery of material identified on the exam.
+Exam responses earning scores below 70% will be considered "Failing"; students who fail the qualifying examination on the first attempt will receive feedback on gaps in mastery of material identified on the exam and will need to take the exam again.